analogdevicesinc/ai8x-synthesis/README.md

 ## Part Numbers

-This document covers several of Maxim’s ultra-low power machine learning accelerator systems.
+This document covers several of ADI’s ultra-low power machine learning accelerator systems.
 They are sometimes referred to by their die types.
 The following shows the die types and their corresponding part numbers:

 | Die Type | Part Number(s)                 |
 | -------- | ------------------------------ |